 On February 28, 2008, George Allen Miles aka Buddy Miles died aged 60.
-Being drummer, vocalist, composer, and producer he has played with Jimmy Hendrix, The Delfonics, The Ink Spots, Wilson Pickett, Electric Flag, Stevie Wonder, David Bowie, Muddy Waters and Barry White.
+He was musician (drums, percussion), singer, songwriter and producer, worked with Jimmy Hendrix, The Delfonics, The Ink Spots, Wilson Pickett, Electric Flag, Stevie Wonder, David Bowie, Muddy Waters and Barry White.

 On February 21, 2015, Clark Terry died aged 94.
-Being Swing and Bebop trumpeter, pioneer of the flugehorn in Jazz, educator, and “NEA Jazz Masters” inductee, his career spanned more than seventy years and in which he played with Charlie Barnet (1947), Count Basie (1948–1951), Duke Ellington (1951–1959) and Quincy Jones (1960).
+He was musician (trumpet, flugehorn) and composer, pioneer of the flugehorn in Jazz, educator, and “NEA Jazz Masters” inductee.
+His career spanned more than seventy years and in which he played with Charlie Barnet (1947), Count Basie (1948–1951), Duke Ellington (1951–1959) and Quincy Jones (1960).
 He is among the most recorded Jazz musicians ever.

 On February 19, 1980, Ronald Belford “Bon” Scott died aged 34.
-Scottish born Australian based musician gained greatest success as the lead singer and lyricist of AC/DC.
+He was musician (drums), singer and songwriter, gained greatest success as the lead singer and lyricist of AC/DC.
 In 1964 Scott formed his first band, The Spektors, in 1964 and became the band’s drummer and singer, he performed in few other bands including The Valentines and Fraternity, before replacing Dave Evans as the lead singer of AC/DC in 1974.

 On February 18, 1959, Ray Charles recorded the song “What’d I Say”.
 The recording was made in the late evening improvisation when Charles, his orchestra and backup singers had played their entire set list at a show.
 “Atlantic” label released the 7” single in July 1959 and it divided the song in two parts (A side and B side) with total length of 6:30 minutes.
 The song was produced by Jerry Wax.
 This was Ray Charles first gold record and it is one of the most influential songs in the history of modern music.
 In 2002 “What’d I say” was added to the “National Recording Registry” and ranked at number 10 in Rolling Stone ’s list of “The 500 Greatest Songs of all Time”.